Lancaster Castle: Current status

 The Crown Court continues to sit at the castle.
 Closure of the prison will eventually allow the castle to be opened to visitors and tourists as a permanent attraction.
 In the meantime, while access to the keep, towers, battlements and dungeons is currently denied to visitors, the castle operates limited guided tours seven days a week.
 The Castle Courtyard opened to the public seven days a week in May 2013 and now has a cafe, NICE @ The Castle and regular events now take place every month.
+The Lancashire Police Museum, housed within A Wing of the former prison, opened in June 2022.

 To commemorate the 400th anniversary of the trials of the Pendle witches, a new long-distance walking route called the Lancashire Witches Walk has been created.
 Ten tercet waymarkers, designed by Stephen Raw, each inscribed with a verse of a poem by Carol Ann Duffy have been installed along the route, with the tenth located here, to mark the end-point.

 Refurbishment

 A large-scale refurbishment of the castle has been underway since 2011.
 In 2016 Historic England commissioned a tree-ring analysis of oak and pine timbers in the Keep and Gatehouse.
-The oak timbers in the Keep's undercroft were shown to have been felled in AD 1380s, whilst those from the Great Hall were probably felled slightly later, towards the end of the fourteenth century or very early-fifteenth century.
+The oak timbers in the Keep's undercroft were shown to have been felled in the 1380s, whilst those from the Great Hall were probably felled slightly later, towards the end of the fourteenth century or very early-fifteenth century.
 The oak timbers in the Gatehouse were probably felled in, or around, AD 1404.

 The latest phase, started in September 2017 and completed in November 2019, has opened up the former prison kitchen yard.
 This phase created a new teaching centre, as well as more than 5,000 sq ft of space, in which the Duchy has leased a section of the old kitchen to local coffee roasters and tea merchants, J. Atkinson & Co. (established 1837) to run a café.